aparmendariz/mcf_docs/docs/source/user_guide/post_estimation_diagnostics.rst

 - :math:`k`-means clustering
 - a feature importance analysis

 To conduct *any* post-estimation diagnostics, the parameter ``post_est_stats`` of the class :py:class:`~mcf_functions.ModifiedCausalForest` needs to be set to True.
-Once you have estimated your :math:`\text{IATE's}` using the :py:method:`mcf_functions.ModifiedCausalForest.predict` method, you can conduct the post-estimation diagnostics with the :py:method:`mcf_functions.ModifiedCausalForest.analyse` method:
+Once you have estimated your :math:`\text{IATE's}` using the :py:meth:`mcf_functions.ModifiedCausalForest.predict` method, you can conduct the post-estimation diagnostics with the :py:meth:`mcf_functions.ModifiedCausalForest.analyse` method:

 .. code-block:: python